 You have studied your customers and come up with a plan.
 You know what they want and understand how your product matches up against competitors.
 Now, you need to be able to tell your customers why they need your product and how it's the best on the market.

-When you create your product story, the most important part of the process is thinking about your customer, not how cool your product is.
+When you create your product story, the most critical part of the process is thinking about your customer, not how cool your product is.
 People buy things because they make a connection to them.
-If you focus too much on features you think are cool, you'll miss what customers actually think about it.
+If you focus too much on features you think are cool, you'll miss what customers think about it.

 Another great example is the Bombas sock brand.
 Their marketing plan centers around how buying their socks will provide socks to the homeless and those in need.
 Who wouldn't want to support an organization that gives something that everyone needs and does it so generously?

 Bonus Tip: During post-launch, set up a series of social media posts around the product or service being used in the real world.
 Businesses need to keep people talking about a product, which is why you may want to set up ads on social media to remarket to those who liked your post.
 With targeting on Facebook, you can market your products through ads specifically aimed at groups of people.